mt60395/arch-i3-scripts/README.md

-# arch-i3-scripts
+# arch-scripts
 ## Description

-These are shell scripts for Arch GNU/Linux and i3wm.
+These are my shell scripts for Arch GNU/Linux.

-- chmod: Makes the other files executable
+- main: Installs applications I use with Window Managers

-- main: Installs applications I use
+- kde: Installs applications I used to use for KDE

 - zoom: Installs a client for zoom.us